-Our intellectual property attorneys have extensive experience enforcing intellectual property rights and handling intellectual property disputes, including those involving counterfeiting, infringement of trademarks, copyrights, and patents, and misappropriation of trade secrets.
-When these matters arise, our experience allows us to offer clients a broad spectrum of responses, from filing takedown requests with online marketplaces, to temporary restraining orders and other equitable remedies, to representation in the courts, and before administrative bodies including the Trademark Trial and Appeal Board and the Patent Trial and Appeal Board, to alternative dispute resolution (ADR), to working with customs officials around the world, and to criminal referral, where appropriate.
+Our intellectual property attorneys have extensive experience enforcing intellectual property rights and handling intellectual property disputes, including those involving counterfeiting, infringement of trademarks and copyrights, and misappropriation of trade secrets.
+When these matters arise, our experience allows us to offer clients a broad spectrum of responses, from filing takedown requests with online marketplaces, to temporary restraining orders and other equitable remedies, to representation in the courts, and before administrative bodies including the Trademark Trial and Appeal Board, to alternative dispute resolution (ADR), to working with customs officials around the world, and to criminal referral, where appropriate.

 Trademarks – Counseling

 Whether a client is the owner of a single trademark registration or several hundred, Sideman & Bancroft offers personalized, timely and cost-effective service.
 We work with clients to design trademark and branding strategies that function best for them, whether in the context of company start-ups or new product rollouts, or taking an existing successful company to the next level of brand protection.
 We routinely offer advice regarding what, where and when to file, all with an eye toward calculated brand growth and development.
 Our advice includes counseling as to the availability of proposed trademarks.
 Our multistage clearance process begins with a basic search and can proceed all the way to a full international search.
 This maximizes the number of proposed marks searched while minimizing expense.